 I continued going to that class for many years with Rose until she was hospitalized and died a few months later in 2001 at the age of 107.
 Yes, good genes and healthy living had a lot to do with Rose’s longevity.
 However, a positive attitude and a love of life contributed significantly.

 Let’s let Rose serve as our role model.
 It’s our choice how to embrace our final years.
-If we live our lives in agitated worry about our waning life, can we really enjoy that precious time to its fullest?
+If we live our lives in agitated worry about our waning days, can we really enjoy that precious time to its fullest?
 Yes, we want to be productive–leave a legacy.
 However, the pressure to do so caused by fear we might die sooner rather than later spoils our journey.

 In your final years, be productive for the joy of it, not in a race against some elusive calculation about the amount of time you have left.